 - Leaders were knowledgeable about issues and priorities relating to the quality and future of services.
 They understood the challenges and were addressing them. - Leaders at all levels were visible and approachable.
-They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - The provider had effective processes to develop leadership capacity and skills, including planning for the future leadership of the service.
+They worked closely with staff and others to make sure they prioritised compassionate and inclusive leadership. - The provider had effective processes to develop leadership capacity and skills.